jonsuh/jonsuh.com/_posts/2015-04-22-need-for-speed-2.md

 ### CSS

 Browsers, by default, treat CSS as render blocking; therefore, when it hits the pipeline, browsers hold off rendering until the CSS has been downloaded and processed.
-External stylesheets increase that wait time because the browser now has to make one or more network trips to fetch the files, and large stylesheets can cause also increase that time.
+External stylesheets mean more network trips, which increase that wait time, and large stylesheets increase that time as well.

 We can improve the page render time by inlining “critical CSS” in the `<head>` so the browser can quickly render the above-the-fold content of a page without having to wait to download the entire stylesheet, and then loading the full stylesheet in a non-rendering-blocking way.